 Live in Greenwich, London, with my wife and two children.

-Here is a recent interview with bang!.
+Here is an interview with bang!.

 Here is an old interview with null hypothesis.

 The spoof Telegraph front page that marked my departure after 22 years.

 The spoof New Scientist front page that marked my departure after three years.

 My last issue of New Scientist.
 The brilliant cover was created by Art editor Craig Mackie.

 Christ's Hospital, Horsham (69-76) MA (chemistry, 76-80, Oxford University) and Dphil (neutron scattering from thin films, 80-83), Oxford University, also working at Unilever, Southampton University and Institut Laue Langevin, Grenoble, France.
 Research on specular reflection of neutrons (supervisor Dr R K Thomas FRS).